 The Poet Laureate of Ontario Act (In Memory of Gord Downie) was passed unanimously in the Legislature in December 2019.

 Applications for the position were accepted until September 15, 2020.
-The appointment of Ontario’s first Poet Laureate is expected by spring 2021.

 The role of Ontario's Poet Laureate